Stocks Sweep Higher on Wall Street as Profit Reports Roll in

-The S&P 500 was 1.9% higher in midday trading after a powerful tide carried more than 95% of the stocks in the index upward.
-The Dow Jones Industrial Average was up 500 points, or 1.6%, at 31,572, as of a little past noon Eastern time, and the Nasdaq composite jumped 2.3%.
+More types of companies are reporting how much they earned during the spring, broadening out from the banks that dominated the earliest part of the reporting season.
+Hasbro and Halliburton rose after reporting stronger profits than analysts expected.

-Stocks have dropped close to 20% this year on worries about rising interest rates and high inflation, which puts an even brighter spotlight than usual on how much profit companies are making.
+Stocks had dropped roughly 20% this year on worries about rising interest rates and high inflation, which puts an even brighter spotlight than usual on how much profit companies are making.
 If earnings hold up, it would provide a major support for markets.
 But if CEOs warn about troubles ahead, another tumble may be on the way.

 More types of companies are reporting how much they earned during the spring, broadening out from the banks that dominated the earliest part of the reporting season.

-Toy company Hasbro rose 1.8% after it reported stronger profit than analysts expected.
-Oilfield services provider Halliburton rose 1.2% after its profit and revenue topped forecasts.
-Netflix climbed 3.3% ahead of its profit report, which will arrive after trading ends for the day.
+Toy company Hasbro rose 0.6% after it reported stronger profit than analysts expected.
+Oilfield services provider Halliburton added 0.7% after its profit and revenue topped forecasts.
+Netflix jumped 5.2% ahead of its profit report, which will arrive after trading ends for the day.

+Twitter rose 2.7% after a court in Delaware agreed to quickly schedule a lawsuit that could force billionaire Elon Musk to make good on his agreement to buy the company.

-IBM, though, fell 6.3% even though it reported stronger revenue and earnings than expected.
+IBM, though, fell 5.9% despite reporting stronger revenue and earnings than expected.
 The company’s profit margins fell short of some analysts’ expectations, and concerns are rising about the effect of the dollar's recent strength against other currencies.
 While a stronger dollar helps limit inflation at home, it can also undercut the value of sales made abroad by U.S. companies.

-Health care giant Johnson & Johnson swung from gains to losses after it reported stronger profit than expected but also lowered its revenue forecast for the year.
-It was most recently down 0.8%.

-The dollar's value eased a bit against other currencies, which allayed some fears for the market.
+The dollar's value eased a bit against other currencies Tuesday, which allayed some fears for the market.
 So too, counterintuitively, may have a report that showed an extreme level of pessimism among investors.

 Expectations for economic growth and profits have plunged, according to the latest results from Bank of America’s monthly survey of global fund managers.
 That has them sitting on their highest cash levels since 2001 and their lowest allocations to stocks since 2008.